ntk148v/lets-go/README.md

     }
     ```

-* Constants: Constants are created at compile time, and can only be numbers, strings, or booleans.
+* Constants: Constants are created at compile time, & can only be numbers, strings, or booleans.
 You can use `iota` to enumerate values.

 ```Go
 const (